pymor/pymor/README.md

     the pyMOR conda-forge package, you can also `pip` install pyMOR into an existing conda environment.

-  If you are on linux and don't want to build Slycot yourself, you can try our experimental
+  If you are on Linux and don't want to build Slycot yourself, you can try our experimental
   [manylinux wheels for Slycot](https://github.com/pymor/slycot-wheels/releases).